gc-da11yn/gc-da11yn.github.io/src/pages/en/making-accessible-emails.md

 - using symbols and icons as the only way to communicate information
 - using superscripts and subscripts
 - including math and equations.
 If you must include this information, make sure to use Mathematical Markup Language (MathML)
-- italicizing more than a few words, as it becomes difficult to read.
+- italicizing more than a few words, as it becomes difficult to read
 - The Government of Canada recommends that [only acts, laws and court cases should be italicized](https://www.noslangues-ourlanguages.gc.ca/en/writing-tips-plus/italics-legal-references)
 - use of visual styles (colour, bolding, etc.) as the only way of conveying information.

 ## Use of colour

 Don’t use colour by itself to convey information.
-If using colour to convey meaning, always use one or more additional methods to convey the same information (for example, use patterns, labels, symbols, etc.).
+If using colour to convey meaning, always use one or more additional methods to convey the same information (for example, use patterns, labels, symbols, etc.)

 ## Colour contrast

 - Ensure sufficient contrast between text and background colours
-- To be accessible, the dark/light contrast between text and background must be greater than or equal to: - 4.5:1 for small text (under 14 points in size) - 3:1 for large text (14 points or larger)
+- To be accessible, the dark/light contrast between text and background must be greater than or equal to: 4.5:1 for small text (under 14 points in size) 3:1 for large text (14 points or larger)
 - Measure the contrast between text and background colours using a tool like [WebAIM’s Colour Contrast Checker](http://webaim.org/resources/contrastchecker)
 - Limit the use of bright, saturated colours
-- Avoid colour for text unless it’s a link
+- Avoid colour for text unless it’s a link.

 ## Outlook Themes